Eric Heffer: Socialism

-After the war Heffer briefly lived in Hertford again with his parents, and sought election as a Communist candidate for Hertford Urban District Council in 1946, but was defeated.
+Following the war Heffer briefly lived in Hertford again with his parents, and sought election as a Communist candidate for Hertford Urban District Council in 1946, but was defeated.
 He then settled in Liverpool, where there was a strong working-class community and within it a large group of left-wing workers waiting to be organised.
 Heffer grew to love his adopted city and supported Everton F.C.
 He responded to the demand for a left-wing political organisation in 1954 by linking with a group led by Harry McShane (from Glasgow) and the Militant Socialist Group from London to establish the 'Federation of Marxist Groups' (later renamed the 'Socialist Workers Federation') which had a policy of syndicalism.
 This group was a compromise: while it insisted that it itself was not a revolutionary political party, it simultaneously said that there was a need for such a party, and actively rejected the Labour Party.
 However, Heffer had decided by 1956 to rejoin the Labour Party.